 Suitable for colored hair, it is enriched with pure prickly pear seed oil, the hair mask has antioxidant and regenerative properties to repair and penetrate deep into the hair follicle.

-The mask also contains Inula flower extract which restores the pigments of both natural and dyed locks.
+The mask also contains an Inula flower extract that restores the pigments of both natural and dyed locks.
 Enough of product, what are the bad or average reviews (as we think it tells us more than positive reviews)?

 - On hair volume, Divinedilly reviewed in Sephora that "It gave my hair volume and texture, but not in a silky way."
 Another review said it is made no difference compared to my usual cheaper shampoo.